Generic Name: hydrocortisone acetate/pramoxine (hye-droe-KOR-ti-sone ASS-eh-tate/pra-MOX-een)

 - Check with your doctor before having vaccinations while you are using Zypram cream.

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they use Zypram cream.

 - Caution is advised when using Zypram cream in CHILDREN; they may be more sensitive to its effects.

 - Serious side effects may occur if too much of Zypram cream is absorbed through the skin.
 This may be more likely to occur if you use Zypram cream over a large area of the body.
 It may also be more likely if you wrap or bandage the area after you apply Zypram cream.
 The risk is greater in children.
 Do not use more than the prescribed dose.
 Contact your doctor right away if you develop unusual weight gain (especially in the face), muscle weakness, increased thirst or urination, confusion, unusual drowsiness, severe or persistent headache, or vision changes.
 Discuss any questions or concerns with your doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zypram cream while you are pregnant.
-It is not known if Zypram cream is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use Zypram cream, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Zypram cream:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: